Lauren Grant adopted by JojoM

 While Gochujang and soy sauce often contain gluten, you can easily make this dish gluten-free by using gluten-free variants of these ingredients.
 Be sure to also use gluten-free breadcrumbs.

-Substitute ground pork or chicken if preferred.
+Substitute ground pork, turkey, or chicken for variety.

 We use affiliate links, which may earn us a small commission at no extra cost to you.